 Speakers: Prof. Michael Pollanen, Prof. Denis Cusack, Dr. Maria Dolores Morcillo, Mr. Luis Fondebrider, Mr. Oran Finegan, Dr. Udo Krenzer (moderator).

-Overcoming development inequalities in forensic services to better resolve and prevent the missing: the examples of Chile, Colombia and Iraq.
+Overcoming development challenges in forensic services to better resolve the missing: the examples of Chile, Colombia and Iraq.

 Speakers: Dr. Dina Alejandra Jimenez, Dr. Maria Dolores Morcillo, Dr. Zaid Ali Abbass Al-Yousif, Prof. Michael Pollanen (moderator).